 Visualizing rural opportunities

-Our research and rural economic analysis efforts are rooted in the belief that for small towns and communities to thrive, rural leaders need access to data and information that will influence their efforts and digital economy strategies.
+Our research and rural economic analysis efforts are rooted in the belief that for small towns and communities to thrive, rural leaders need access to data and information that will influence their efforts and tech economy strategies.

 Rural America has undergone seismic changes in the last 20 years and we are committed to using data to ensure there is available research that reflects this evolution and the opportunities that accompany it.